timmcginley/41934/README.md

 ## Course rules

-1. Use FOSS (Free and Open Source) Solutions first – (as much as possible)
+1. Use FOSS (Free and Open Source) Solutions first.
-1. No pdfs - replace with .md (this) and .svg for drawings
+1. No PDFs - replace with .md (this) and [.svg] for drawings
-1. Try and reuse (and make iterative improvements) on existing solutions (circular digital tools).
+1. Try, reuse, learn from (and make iterative improvements) on existing solutions (circular digital tools).
+2. Analyse real use cases from previous projects.
 1. Help each other, if you work something out, cool, share it, you do not get extra credit for keeping it to yourself, but we really like it when you help each other :)